magimedical/docs.happypathology.com/src/content/docs/guides/data-model.md

 | `expiration_unix_time` | `number` | When this case and all its related data will be deleted (Unix seconds) |
 | `medical_data` | `object` | Extracted medical documents — see [Medical Document](#medical-document-medical_data) |

-The full case contents, including extracted medical data, are returned by the `/v1/patient_case/{CASE_ID}/extract` endpoint.
-All the extracted data are available under `results.medical_data`.

 ### Patient Case status